Privacy Policy

 (Art.
 6(1)(b), (f) and, where applicable, (a) GDPR)

-We work with selected service providers and partners to provide certain functions (e.g. payments, map and map services, analysis and marketing tools, app tracking).
-The data is processed:
+To provide certain functions (e.g. payments, map and mapping services, analytics and marketing tools, app tracking), we work with selected service providers and partners.
+The processing of data is carried out:

 - to fulfil the user agreement with you (Art.
 6(1)(b) GDPR),

-- to safeguard our legitimate interests in efficient and secure service provision (Art.
+- to safeguard our legitimate interests in the efficient and secure provision of services (Art.
 6(1)(f) GDPR),

 - and – where necessary – on the basis of your consent (Art.
 6(1)(a) GDPR), in particular for advertising IDs (e.g. GAID, IDFA),